 The city is the birthplace of what would become a mighty empire stretched across the Korean peninsula which developed into the Korea that we know today.
 Dubbed a “museum without walls“, the city is home to more relics, temples and tombs than anywhere else in the whole of Korea.
 It’s truly the best place in the entire country to immerse yourself in a time long forgotten.

-This would be one of the biggest highlights in the city of Gyeongju, if not the entire country.
+To start off this guide, lets look at the biggest highlight in Gyeongju.
 Known as hanja in Sino-Korean, which translates as “World of Buddha Temple”.
 In the country’s system of numbering monuments and artefacts, this particular one is placed at number one.
-From the time it was built under one of the nation’s most powerful empires, all the way until today, its seen as the most significant temples in the entire country.
+From the time it was built under one of the nation’s most powerful empires, all the way until today, it’s seen as the most significant temple in the entire country.

 Not only is the temple itself a nationally important cultural relic, but plenty more are found within the temple itself.
 Two of which can be seen before entering the temple; Cheongungyo bridge and Baegungyo bridge (Blue and White Cloud Bridge, respectively).